loopj/periphlex/README.md

 ## Future enhancements

-- We could potentially also break out the USB1 data lines, but would need a bigger FFC connector
+- Could potentially also break out the USB1 data lines in future